-November 26, 2018 – Q. I saw that the percentage of income I have to pay for my health insurance is higher for 2019, after decreasing for 2018.
-Is the IRS… Read more
+August 14, 2019 – Q. I saw that the percentage of income I have to pay for my health insurance is lower for 2020, after decreasing for 2018 and then… Read more

 June 10, 2018 – A. Cost-sharing subsidies (otherwise known as cost-sharing reductions, or CSR for short) serve two purposes: They decrease the maximum… Read more

 I’m a legal U.S. resident, but not a citizen.
 My job doesn’t offer health benefits.
 Can the ACA help me?

 January 27, 2018 – Q: I'm a legal resident in the United States, but not a citizen.
 My job doesn't offer health insurance, and I haven't been able to afford… Read more

 We claim our son, but not our daughter, on our taxes.
 How are premium subsidies calculated for families like ours?

 January 13, 2018 – Q. My husband and I have two children.
 We claim our son on our taxes; he's in high school, lives at home and has a part-time job.
 Our 23… Read more